fegonfe/arm64v8challenge/README.md

       packagePublishDescription: 'numpy built with arm64v8/python:3.5'
 ```
 Here is what this pipeline does:
-1. First task runs the privileged container as explained in Lab 1.
-It is need now because there is a RUN command in the Dockerfile.
-2. The second task builds the image using an argument to pass the container registry from where the base image will be pulled.
+1. First two tasks are the same as the python image.
-3. The third task creates a container just to copy the wheel file.
+2. The third task creates a container just to copy the wheel file.
 Note that you don't to save this image to a repository.
-4. Last task publishes the package to the feed.
+3. Last task publishes the package to the feed.